How to Find All Pages on a Website – 8 Easy Ways

 Finding all your website pages in Google Analytics 4

-Just like with the Console, it will include URL parameters and the like.
+Just like with Search Console, Google Analytics 4 will include URL parameters and the like.
 You can export the list of pages as a CSV or an Excel sheet by clicking on the Export button at the top of the page.

 Some websites are really huge, and even powerful SEO spiders may have a hard time crawling all of their pages.
 Log analysis is a good option for finding and examining all pages on large websites.